 Now we can add the 4th column in the 5 example (second step).

 All versions in «5th example» are targeted at an exact country hosted on a ccTLD, so all of them receive the optional country codes, and while website versions are hosted on ccTLDs, the country codes are not necessary.
 Because ccTLDs are automatically associated with the country.
 Correct country code hreflang values should always receive with URLs on ccTLDs.

 This is a special value for the hreflang attribute called “x-default”, which specifies on where users should go if none of the languages matches their browser settings in your hreflang links.
 For the first time, such an opportunity was presented for international landing pages – we mean the pages to which you redirect users, depending on their location.

 At the same time, it serves as a universal tool.
 If the location and language of the audience do not match the established ones, they are redirected.
-For example, the user from Germany is looking for something in the English language – as a rule, there will not be a suitable URL and in such cases, the x-default is used.
-The fourth link is added and it turns out:
+For example, a user from Germany is looking for something in the English language – as a rule, there will not be a suitable URL and in such cases, the x-default is used.
+The fourth link is added and it becomes: